Pimzino/WP-Post-To-PDF/README.md

 ## Features

 - **One-Click PDF Generation**: Convert any post or page to PDF with a single click
+- **Mass Export Functionality**: Export all your posts to individual PDFs in a single ZIP file
 - **Extensive Customization Options**:
   - Custom PDF header and footer
   - Configurable page size and orientation